-The Coronavirus pandemic that has swept the world is now having a detrimental effect on life as we know it here in the UK.
-In this post, we break down how it could be affecting you, the board gamer.
-From the way Zatu runs to the postponement of UKGE and Kickstarters, we run through it all.
+The coronavirus pandemic continues to affect life as we know it here in the UK.
+In this post, we’ll explain how it could be affecting you, the board gamer.
+From the way Zatu runs to the postponement of UKGE and Kickstarters, we’ve got the answers here.

 What does this mean for Zatu?

-Here at Zatu Games we are business as usual.
-We’re doing everything we can to ensure our staff are as protected as we can make them while they pack and dispatch your orders.
+Here at Zatu Games, we are currently operating as usual.
+We’re doing everything we can to keep our staff safe while they pack and dispatch your orders.

-We understand that especially right now, many of you have questions and concerns and we can assure you that our Customer Service Team are here to answer you.
-Please be patient with us – we’re doing everything in our power to ensure our 5-star service is maintained, whilst also prioritising the safety of our team.
+We understand that many of you have questions and concerns about your orders.
+We can assure you that our Customer Service Team is always here to help.
+Please be patient with us.
+We’re doing everything in our power to maintain our 5-star service, whilst also prioritising the safety of our team.

-Deliveries may be delayed depending on how our couriers are operating.
+Deliveries may be delayed, depending on how our couriers are operating.
 At present, we are facing slight delays to orders being dispatched and delivered.
-Please bear with us during this uncertain time and if possible, refrain from contacting our Customer Service team regarding a delayed delivery until 7 days after it was expected as it is unfortunately out of our control.
+Please bear with us during this uncertain time.
+If possible, refrain from contacting our Customer Service team regarding a delayed delivery until 7 days after it was expected.

-Customer Service phone lines are busy but we are still here to answer any queries that you have.
-We would still ask that you refrain from contacting us with any non-urgent matters if at all possible, or if you have already contacted us via email or Facebook, we would ask you to refrain from calling our customer service number.
-We will answer your query as soon as we can but things can be even more delayed if we receive multiple queries from one person.
+Customer Service phone lines are busy, but we are still here to answer any queries that you have.
+We would still ask you to refrain from contacting us with any non-urgent matters if possible.
+Furthermore, if you have already contacted us via email or Facebook, we would ask you to refrain from calling our customer service number.
+We will answer your query as soon as we can, but delays can increase if we receive multiple queries from one person.
 See our FAQ page for more.

-We’re taking every measure to ensure our staff are as protected as they can be and at this time.
+We’re taking every measure to keep our staff safe during these uncertain times.
 We will keep you as updated as we can!

 How is this affecting the Board Game Industry?

-In recent weeks, multiple emails have hit customers inboxes from publishers stating they are no longer accepting orders on their sites (but don’t worry, Zatu still are).
+Many customers have received emails from publishers stating they are no longer accepting orders on their sites.
+(But don’t worry, Zatu is back to business as usual!)
 Other publishers (currently only in USA) are instead giving a percentage of the profits from direct sales to the nominated local store of a customer in order to help the smaller, local businesses survive this strange, uncertain time.

-As reported previously there was a longer than usual delay to any games manufactured in China due to the virus extending the Chinese New Year holiday for almost all manufacturing factories.
+At the start of the pandemic, there was a significant delay to any games manufactured in China.
+This was due to the virus extending the Chinese New Year holiday for almost all manufacturing factories.
 Factories were able to reopen relatively quickly and have addressed the backlog of orders.
 Kickstarters have therefore been in production with minimal impact.